 Summary: St Sarbel Makhluf, Priest, Born on 8 May 1828 at Beka’Kafra (Lebanon); died on Christmas Eve 1898 at Annaya.
-Maronite monk, whose religious name is Sarbel or Charbel, received a good education and was ordained priest.
+Maronite monk for 16 years, whose religious name is Sarbel or Charbel, received a good education and was ordained priest.
 Spent his last 23 years as a hermit.
 Noted for his ascetic poverty, solitary contemplation and devotion to the Eucharist.

 Patrick Duffy tells his story.

 The Lebanese priest-monk Saint Charbel (or Sharbel) Maklouf belonged to the community of the Monastery of St. Maron at Annaya for sixteen years and then lived as a hermit in the mountains for a further twenty-three.
 Many cures and miracles turned his tomb into a place of pilgrimage.

 Joseph Zaroun Maklouf’s father was a mule-driver, he died when Joseph was three.
 His mother was a devout and admirable lady who regularly fasted.
 Some of his uncles had been hermits.
 At the age of twenty-three Joseph entered the Monastery of Our Lady of Lebanon (north of Byblos) for a two year-novitiate and took the name Sharbel,’Charbel’ may be a Frenchified version in honour of a second-century martyr of that name.

 As his mother reflected on her separation from her son after he entered the monastery, she wrote to him, saying: “If you weren’t going to become a good religious, I would say to you: ‘Come back home’.
 But I know now that the Lord wants you in his service.
 And in my sorrow at being separated from you, I quite peacefully say to him: ‘May he bless you my son and make a saint of you’.”